msg43/Knowledge_Chipper/README.md

 ### Main Operations

 1. **🎯 Transcription**: Convert speech to text using AI with speaker diarization
+2. **🤖 LLM Speaker Validation**: AI-powered speaker identification with 90-95% accuracy
+   - Metadata extraction from YouTube titles/channels (Joe Rogan, Lex Fridman, etc.)
+   - LLM analysis of speech patterns and vocabulary
+   - Fast batch processing with keyboard shortcuts for hundreds of podcasts
-2. **📝 Summarization**: Generate structured summaries with HCE claim extraction
+3. **📝 Summarization**: Generate structured summaries with HCE claim extraction
-3. **📊 Process Management**: Full pipeline processing with transcription, summarization, and MOC generation
+4. **📊 Process Management**: Full pipeline processing with transcription, summarization, and MOC generation
-4. **🔍 Claim Search**: Explore and analyze extracted claims across all content
+5. **🔍 Claim Search**: Explore and analyze extracted claims across all content
-5. **👁️ Monitoring**: Watch folders for automatic processing
+6. **👁️ Monitoring**: Watch folders for automatic processing
-6. **📚 Document Processing**: Extract author attribution and metadata from academic papers
+7. **📚 Document Processing**: Extract author attribution and metadata from academic papers
-7. **☁️ Cloud Sync**: Bidirectional synchronization with Supabase for backup and sharing
+8. **☁️ Cloud Sync**: Bidirectional synchronization with Supabase for backup and sharing

 ### Document Processing with Author Attribution